The Success Illusion

 When it comes to health and beauty, there’s nothing wrong with wanting to stay in good shape or in wanting to look your best.
 But the problem comes when we worship health and beauty.
 This happens when our view of ourselves comes from the way we fit into our clothes and the images looking back at us in the mirror each morning.
 Our need for superior health makes it tough for us to be sick or injured.
 Our moods become the sock puppet of how we feel physically at any given moment.
 And the bigger problem comes with the artificial value we place on ourselves and others if we (or they) happen to hit a higher aesthetic standard of beauty than the average person.
 It’s subtle, but people who need beauty to feel complete often give “beautiful people” far more influence than they genuinely have, are far more lenient with them than they deserve, and assume they are far more successful than they actually are.
 Perhaps the greatest tragedy is what happens to plain, sickly or overweight children who grow up in homes with parents who are overly fixated on health and beauty.
 These children know that they will never measure up.

-Used with permission from the book, Raising Kids for True Greatness, by Dr. Tim Kimmel (W Publishing Group).
+Taken with permission from Raising Kids for True Greatness (W Publishing Group).